John Morin Scott: American Revolution

 Scott was a founding member of the Sons of Liberty, and in 1775, he was a member of the New York General Committee.

+Scott took part in the Broad Street Incident/Raid on June 6, 1755, in New York.
 During the Revolutionary War, John Scott was a member of the New York Provincial Congress (from 1775 to 1777), while also serving as a brigadier general under George Washington in the New York and New Jersey campaign.
 He commanded the 1st New York (Independent) Battalion, the 2nd New York (County) Battalion, and several New York Militia Regiments.
 He fought with Putnam's division at the Battle of Brooklyn on August 27, 1776, and was the last of Washington's generals to argue against surrendering Manhattan to the British—possibly due to his large landholdings there, including what is now Times Square and New York City's Theater District.

 Twenty days later, on September 16, 1776, Scott led the same battalions and regiments at the Battle of Harlem Heights, an American victory.
 On October 28, 1776, his forces participated in the Battle of White Plains.